 Since you’ve confirmed your new API works, it’s time to improve security and lock down usage to only your website.
 This section will help you to secure your Maps API Key.

-- Click on the “Credentials” link in the sidebar
+- Click on the Secure Credentials button.

 - Give your key a name.
-Typically, the name of your website works best
+Typically, the name of your website works best.

-- Set the key restriction to “HTTP referrers (web sites)
+- Set the key restriction to “HTTP referrers (websites)”.